patrickmclean/iBrowser2/Readme.txt

 Set up a webpage for a gallery viewer

-# current issue - how to cascade back up the response from the scan command to the front end.
-Right now it's stuck in the
-# callback for the scan command in ddb.
+# What's next
+Clean up the front end - decent display
+Create thumbnails and use these
+Include the file root in the package
+Allow for multiple directories
+Allow for launching a process on one or more files (art, remove people)